05mimzy2017/kanga-s_world/README.md

 -Hunters just face the same way going back and forth trying to hit you

+## Hearts

+You have three hearts.
+Once you run out of hearts, you die.
+The only way to lose hearts is if you get hit by a dingo or a hunter.
+It's your job to keep your hearts and finish the game.

 ## Title Screen

 ![Image of title screen](https://raw.githubusercontent.com/05mimzy2017/kangas_world/master/assets/images/github/title_screen.png)